webplatform/docs/tutorials/canvas_notearsgame/index.md

 ==Game loop==

-To simulate the appearance of smooth and continuous gameplay, let's update the game and redraw the screen just faster than the human mind and eye can perceive.
+To simulate the appearance of smooth and continuous gameplay, let's update the game and redraw the screen slightly faster than the human mind and eye can perceive.

  var FPS = 30;
  setInterval(function() {